This post may contain affiliate links. Please see our disclosure policy.

 Frequently Asked Questions

 The short answer is yes.
 It will give you a richer cheesecake since it has a higher fat content than cream cheese but it would work.
 I would recommend trying half cream cheese, half mascarpone first.
-By all means use all mascarpone, but bear in mind it will taste very indulgent.
+By all means use all mascarpone, but we haven’t tested this and it will taste very indulgent this way.

 I often serve it with some fresh berries to cut through the richness.
 Raspberries, strawberries and pitted cherries work really well.